EncisoAlva/EncisoAlva.github.io/art.md

 With this notation at hand, we notice that the *return* effect occurs whenever $\kappa < R_\mathcal{W}$.
 The case $\kappa < 0$ indicates that the radius of curvature is facing the opposite orientation, and so no *return* effect will be observed regardless of the value of $R_\mathcal{W}$.

-# Future work

-Words more, words less.
-The algorithm can be easily generalized for other rolling shapes.
-Just change the parametrization for $(u,v)$.
-But general shapes will bring new sets of physical constraints that need to be incorporated into the model.